 2. Methods

 We conducted a simulation experiment using the Stock Synthesis (SS; based on version 3.24f) assessment software (Methot and Wetzel, 2013), which is widely used in the Unites States and provides an integrated framework for conducting assessment models for a broad variety of data and biological conditions.
-The SS software estimates recruitment along with other parameters related to stock productivity and trends.
+The SS software is an age-structured forward-projection single-species stock assessment framework that estimates recruitment along with other parameters related to stock productivity and trends.
 SS uses the C++ ADMB libraries (Fournier et al., 2012) to calculate uncertainty estimates for parameters of interest (e.g., past and future recruitments) based on the Delta method approximation.
 Simulations and analyses were accomplished using the ss3sim software package (Anderson et al., 2014a, 2014b; available at github.com/kellijohnson/AR-perf-testing) to ensure the results are reproducible.

 The simulation framework consists of three components: (1) an operating model that generates the true population dynamics; (2) a sampling model that generates data from the operating model; and (3) an estimation method that is applied to the simulated data, where the parameter estimates and derived quantities (i.e., forecasted future population abundances) from the estimation method can be compared with their true values from the operating model.
-We use a factorial design involving six levels of ρ and four alternative configurations of the estimation method .
+We use a design involving six levels of ρ and four alternative configurations of the estimation method.
+Additionally, a “less-informative” scenario was simulated and fitted using each estimation method while also estimating stock-recruit steepness to facilitate evaluating performance in a more realistic environment.
 One hundred simulation replicates were generated for each scenario, where each replicate has a different realization of process (here, recruitment deviations) and observation errors.
 Each replicate involves simulating population dynamics over 100 years, which we divide into three periods:

 “Burn-in period” – Years 1-25 are simulated without any fishing;